amberhe613/Cyelp/README.md

 4. jQuery

 ## Application Functions
-1. Post name, photos, description and etc. about resturants.
+1. Post name, photos, description and other information about resturants.
-2. Leave reviews about resturants and edit comments whenever they need.
+2. Leave reviews about resturants and edit comments whenever users need.
-3. Rate resturants.
+3. Rate resturants on a five-star rating scale according to food quality, service and etc.
 4. Login with facebook account or google account.